 Retina

-The retina is a sensory layer at the back of the eye and plays an essential role in the process that converts light that enters the eye into visual images.
-The good health of the retina is crucial for clear vision.
-One serious condition that can affect this vital component is if the retina tears away from the underlying supportive tissue—this is known as retinal detachment.
 When this happens vitreous (the gel-like substance within the eye) can seep behind the retina, causing it to further separate from the vital blood vessels and structures beneath.
 This can occur through trauma to the eye or can happen spontaneously—often due to the natural aging process.
 Whatever the reason behind the condition, it prevents the retina from functioning correctly.
 Without appropriate and prompt intervention this is a sight-threatening event.
 If left untreated for any length of time permanent loss of vision can occur.

-Before Treatment
+Before After

 How Do I Know if I Need Retinal Detachment Surgery?